 Hebron/al Khalil Old Town has remarkably preserved its Mamluk historical urban fabric as well as the morphology and residential typologies of Hara and ahwash (plural of hosh).
-These create an intricate network of alleys, which is influenced by the location of Al-Ibrahimi mosque/Tomb of Patriarchs that connects the various neighbourhoods in the old town and contributes to the visual and structural integrity of the cityscape.
-Al-Ibrahimi Mosque/ The Tomb of Patriarchs monumental complex has been a source of great inspiration to the three monotheistic religions and to the surrounding communities and their social, religious, and spiritual values.
+These create an intricate network of alleys, which is influenced by the location of Ibrahimi Mosque/Tomb of Patriarchs that connects the various neighbourhoods in the old town and contributes to the visual and structural integrity of the cityscape.
+Al-Ibrahimi Mosque/The Tomb of Patriarchs monumental complex has been a source of great inspiration to the three monotheistic religions and to the surrounding communities and their social, religious, and spiritual values.
 It has been in continuous religious use since early Roman period to this day.
 The importance of this sacred place is evident in the town's structure.
 Whilst Hebron/Al-Khalil Old Town has never been protected by town walls, its limits are well marked by the topography and the "rampart houses" built on the town's external perimeter, some of which have survived to this day.

-The property is very vulnerable due to the political situation and illegal Israeli settlement activities inside the property and in its buffer zone, which include ongoing excavations, works, construction of settlements and private roads for settlers, mobility restrictions, roadblocks, military physical restrictions inside the Old City of Al-Khalil/Hebron, which harmfully affect the integrity of the site.

-Nevertheless, efforts are made to mitigate any adverse effects of development and/or neglect to the integrity of the property.
+The property is very vulnerable due to the political situation.
+The Israeli settlement activities and procedures inside the property and in its buffer zone are illegal under the international law, including ongoing excavations, works, construction of private roads for settlers, military and mobility restrictions, and roadblocks, inside the Old City of Al-Khalil/Hebron, which harmfully affect the integrity of the site.
+Nevertheless, efforts are made by the State of Palestine to mitigate any adverse effects of development and/or neglect to the integrity of the property.